pquerna/hurl/README.md

 ## Running

-`hurl smash` supports most of the basic arguments from Apache Bench.
+`hurl http` supports most of the basic arguments from Apache Bench.
 A simple example:

-    hurl smash -c 100 -n 10000 http://127.0.0.1/
+    hurl http -c 100 -n 10000 http://127.0.0.1/

 Would run 100 concurrent clients until 10,000 requests have been completed against `http://127.0.0.1/`.